Barokai/FurnitAR/docs/index.markdown

 **Requirements Hardware**

 To detect the ground plane correctly, hardware requirements like ARCore support have to be met.
-If no compatible device is present, Vuforia provides and target image to emulate ground plane detection.
+If no compatible device is present, Vuforia provides an target image to emulate ground plane detection.
 For a list of supported Android devices check ARCore supported devices at [developers.google.com](https://developers.google.com/ar/devices).

 ### Usage

-Install the application, the installation package for Android (Android 8+) can be found on github, see on the left.
+Install the application with the installation package for Android (Android 8+), see "Download apk" on the left.
-To be able to use the application properly, the user has to download and print the image targets which can be found on github, see on the left.
+To be able to use the application properly, the user has to download and print the image targets which can also been found on the left.
 Image targets can be printed in gray scale too, but using colored images is recommended.
 Start the application, allow the camera to be used and point the camera onto one of the image targets.
 The targets with pieces of furniture printed on allows the user to choose between different models and allows to rotate them.
 The model has to be chosen with the middle virtual button to be able to place it later on the ground plane.
 During this process, the top bar shows hints what has still to be done.
 When a material has been chosen, also the material of the model previewed on the furniture image target will be updated.
 After choosing both, the user can place the model on the ground, where is shown via the plane indicator.
 Choosing a model and material can be done again as often as wanted, also placing the chosen model.
 If wanted, a sharing functionality is built in - can be found in the upper right corner.